 Report: Patriots have discussed Deebo Samuel trade with 49ers

-Report: Patriots have discussed Deebo Samuel trade with 49ers originally appeared on NBC Sports Boston
+Report: Patriots have discussed Deebo Samuel trade with 49ers originally appeared on NBC Sports Bay Area

 The New England Patriots are on the hunt for a wide receiver, and the San Francisco 49ers could be an intriguing trade partner.